Veo and Wearth are now Ziracle. Same mission, better platform. See what's new

 What’s the single biggest eco swap I can make in my home?

 Switch from conventional ready-to-use spray cleaners to concentrated, refillable alternatives.
-Which?’s 2023 testing found concentrated cleaners use substantially less plastic and water than ready-mixed sprays, because you’re not paying to ship water around the country.
+Which?’s testing found concentrated cleaners use substantially less plastic and water than ready-mixed sprays, because you’re not paying to ship water around the country, and that refillable formats are typically cheaper per ml than their original counterparts.
 One refillable bottle, kept indefinitely, plus tablets or drops that dissolve in tap water.
 Performance is comparable to conventional cleaners.

 Do laundry sheets actually work as well as liquid detergent?